Kuala Lumpur : Where to Stay When Travelling to this Asian Metropolis

 Firstly, avoid this place if you're travelling with families -- even if budget is tight.

 Chinatown is not a place for all -- there's no greeneries or comfortable walking paths here.
-In fact, the area is almost always crowded and noisy and for many people, relatively dirty.
+In fact, the part of KL is almost always crowded and noisy and for many people.
+And it is also relatively dirty.

 But if you're travelling solo, there are so many budget hostels around here.
 You can get a single room with attached showed for as little USD 30, or a bed in a shared room for USD10.
 Those staying longer will probably be able to haggle and get some discounts too.